Mould & Moisture

 - Replace absorbent materials, e.g. mouldy ceiling tiles.

 - Prevent condensation.
 Reduce condensation on cold surfaces (i.e., windows, piping, exterior walls, roof, or floors) by adding insulation.

-- Do not install carpets areas with perpetual moisture problem, e.g. drinking fountains, classroom sinks and concrete floors with leaks or frequent condensation.
+- Do not install carpets areas with a perpetual moisture problem, e.g. drinking fountains, classroom sinks and concrete floors with leaks or frequent condensation.

 - All moulds can be found on any surface where moisture is present, e.g. on wood, paper, carpet, and foods.

 What is mould?